pogrammerX/Cross-Core/README.md

 print (Message/Variable) - Prints an message in the Console

-wfile <Path> - Writes an file With the value of the NextIOWrite variable
+wfile (Path) - Writes an file With the value of the NextIOWrite variable

-rfile <Path> - Reads an File and puts the file content the the LastIORead Varible
+rfile (Path) - Reads an File and puts the file content the the LastIORead Varible

-cfile <Path> - Creates an file with no content
+cfile (Path) - Creates an file with no content

-afile <Path> - Applys the value of NextIOWrite to the file
+afile (Path) - Applys the value of NextIOWrite to the file

-dfile <Path> - Deletes an file
+dfile (Path) - Deletes an file

 title (Title) - Sets the console Title

+cdir (Path) - Creates an Directory

+ddir (Path) - Deletes an directory

 ::WaitForUserKeyPress - Waits until the user presses a key(WARNING: Always put this at the end of your script!)